Why we built AIOStack

 Traditional monitoring tools only reveal what they’re told.
 They depend on instrumentation and cooperation.

-AI is different.
-It doesn’t announce itself - but that’s where the opportunity lies.
 A Python script importing TensorFlow looks identical to one importing requests.
 An OpenAI API call masquerades as any other HTTPS request.
-A local ML model can disguise itself as a web service.
+A local ML model can disguise itself as a web service.It’s everywhere, often invisible, shaping workflows and decisions in ways that standard tools can’t capture

-At Last, AI Observability That Actually Observes
+You need AI Observability That Actually Observes

-Our eBPF agents operate at the kernel level—giving you visibility deeper than applications, broader than network monitoring, and more precise than conventional scanners.
+We built AIOStack to bring clarity where traditional tools fall short.
+Our eBPF agents operate at the kernel level - giving you visibility deeper than applications, broader than network monitoring, and more precise than conventional scanners.

-From TensorFlow imports to Hugging Face downloads, from OpenAI requests to local model inferences—we make the invisible visible.
+From TensorFlow imports to Hugging Face downloads, from OpenAI requests to local model inferences - we make the invisible visible.

 In real time.
 Across every container.
 On every node.
-Without changing a single line of code.

-So, Don't Be Tomorrow's Headline
+All we ask is this - Don't Be Tomorrow's Headline

 Every day you operate blind to your AI landscape, you're one API call away from a breach that could have been prevented.